 Structural Rehabilitation of the Lumbar Spine (Module 5) Session 3 – 37:26

 Structural Rehabilitation of the Lumbar Spine (Module 5) Session 4 – 42:10

 Structural Rehabilitation of the Lumbar Spine (Module 5) Session 5 – 1:07:14

 Structural Rehabilitation of the Lumbar Spine (Module 5) Session 6 – 1:03:21

 Structural Rehabilitation of the Lumbar Spine (Module 5) Lumbar Denneroll – 1:31:39

 Continuing Education regulations may change.
 Please verify information with your licensure board.

 Doctor of Chiropractic course approval:

 (see approval information below)

-Alaska, Colorado, Connecticut, Delaware, District of Columbia, Georgia (approval 2021-671 Examination Procedure, Diagnoses, Adjustive Technique), Florida (approval 20-793730), Idaho, Illinois, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington, Wyoming.
+Alaska, Colorado, Connecticut, Delaware, District of Columbia, Georgia (board approved), Florida (approved for 9 hours), Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York approval NYSCB 5854 expires 3/31/2026), North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington, Wyoming.